 Palo Alto University is committed to serving our military and veteran community.
 We appreciate and recognize the service and sacrifices of our nation's active and veteran military personnel and their families.
-You've met the challenges of military service and we are here to help you meet your educational challenges and fulfill your goals with the best possible academic programs and exceptional student support.
+We are here to help you meet your educational challenges and fulfill your goals with the best possible academic programs and exceptional student support.